 Sparkling Pomegranate Cocktail

 For this, you need pomegranate ice cubes that deliver an instant flavor and color.
 When you have made the ice cubes, you are already halfway into the cocktail.
-Now, get them out of the freezer and add a couple of them in a highball glass, top it with sparkling wine, and garnish with rosemary sprig.
+Now, get them out of the freezer and add a couple of them to a highball glass, top it with sparkling wine, and garnish with a rosemary sprig.
 Here is the full recipe.

 Image: Mike Garten